apivideo/api.video-rtmpdroid/README.md

 # Project description

-librtmp/rtmpdump wrapper for Android for RTMP connection and AMF messages.
+librtmp wrapper for Android for RTMP connection and AMF messages.

 # Getting started